PeterCamilleri/mysh/README.md

-gls     Help on gls internal mysh command. help    This help on the help command. history This help on the history command. math    Help on math functions. quick   Help on quick commands. ruby    Help on the show ruby command. show    Help on the show command.
+gls     Help on gls internal mysh command. help    This help on the help command. history This help on the history command. kbd     Help on mysh keyboard mapping. math    Help on math functions. quick   Help on quick commands. ruby    Help on the show ruby command. show    Help on the show command.
+{{      Help on mysh handlebars.
 ```

 #### External commands: